Bekahlmc/Ranking-Safest-Private-Planes/README.md

 ### Safety First:
 Data analysis will focus on evaluating a database of historical incident and accident rates of different aircrafts.
 From these records we will extract a list the safest potential private jet options.
   - *How do we measure safety when looking at historical records of aircraft accidents and incidents?*
-  - *Based on statistical analysis and chosen safety measuring method, what can we determine are the safest private jets to recommend to DHR?*
+  - *Based on statistical analysis and chosen safety measuring method, what can we determine are the safest private jets to recommend to White Lotus?*

 ### Other Incidental Considerations:
 After compiling a list of the safest private jets, we'll also compare cost, range, and passenger capacity of the planes.